staker4/docker-sphinx-autobuild/README.md

 ### Served port

-You must specify your localhost port on which the documentation shall be served : [sphinx-autobuild](https://github.com/GaretJax/sphinx-autobuild)
+You must specify your localhost-port to map to container-port 8000 and on which the documentation shall be served.

 ```bash
 -p <localhost port>:8000